phoenixlabsresearch/spark-docs/guides/testing-guide.md

 Each testnet market has a custom set of assets which can be fauceted from the Spark Protocol faucet.
 To access the faucet interface: switch to the market which you want to test, be sure your wallet is connected to the correct network and *testnet mode* is on.
 The faucet link is available at bottom of the supply column in _Dashboard_ or you can manually update url to `https://app.sparkprotocol.io/faucet/`.

-Once you have test assets, you can supply, borrow, repay, withdraw, and test V3 features:
+Once you have test assets, you can supply, borrow, repay, withdraw, and test the features:

 ### E-Mode